wavesoft/dot-dom/README.md

 #### 3. Stateful component

-Components can have their own state.
+Creating components that can maintain their own state.

 <table width="100%">
   <tr>